 Why Plastic Pollution Continues

-One reason plastic pollution is still ongoing is because plastic bag regulation is very uneven worldwide and there are many loopholes that exist.
+One reason plastic pollution is still ongoing is that plastic bag regulation is very uneven worldwide and there are many loopholes that exist.
 Other reasons why regulations for plastic bags aren’t yet efficient in slowing ocean pollution down are:

 1. Many Countries don’t Regulate Plastic throughout its Lifecycle